History of computing in South America

 Computing started in south America in 1957, when the first digital computer arrived in Chile.
-1979, the Centro Latinoamericano de Estudios en Informática (es) was established in Caracas, Venezuela.
+1979, the Centro Latinoamericano de Estudios en Informática was established in Caracas, Venezuela.
 During the 1980s, most Latin American universities incorporated computer programs.
-By the 1990s, research output in computing began to be significant.
+By the 1990s the research output in computing began to be significant.

 20th century

 In 1957, the first digital computer arrived in Chile after the CCU purchased a Univac to be delivered to Valparaiso.
 The machine was one of the first documented cases in the history of computer science in South America.
-During the 1970s, Project Cybersyn was created as an ambitious project to implement cybernetic socialism under the short-lived administration of Salvador Allende.
+Among the first computers in Latin America was also the system installed in the Venezuelan offices of the Creole Petroleum Corporation, the initiative becoming a launching pad for computer development in the nation state.